usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_documentation.md

 The term &quot;establish communications&quot; is used throughout this section to mean developing, documenting, implementing, distributing/providing, and maintaining the documentation and performing the actions involved with the non-technical capabilities.

-## 1).
-Document assumptions made during the development process and other expectations related to the IoT device.<br/>
+## 1). &nbsp;&nbsp;Document assumptions made during the development process and other expectations related to the IoT device.<br/>
  This section of capabilities includes non-technical communications and actions that manufacturers can provide IoT device customers to help them understand the manufacturer&#39;s assumptions made during development about how their customers would use the device, and the expectations for the security controls the customers would implement for the device, both technical and the non-technical controls beyond the technical device capabilities.
 This documentation will provide important information to the IoT device customer describing the additional actions the customer needs to take related to implementing the IoT device based upon the assumptions and expectations the manufacturer has for their customers.

  **a.
 Expected customers and use cases**